Matt23P/non-relational-databases/README.md

 With usage of Java

-Project develop on ORM branch
+ORM branch - Object-Relational Mapping warm-up project
 ### 2022/23